GuitarML/GuitarLSTM/README.md

 --training_mode=0  # enter 0, 1, or 2 for speed tranining, accuracy training, or extended training, respectively
---input_size=150   # sets the number of previous samples to consider for each output sample of audio --max_epochs=1     # sets the number of epochs to train for; intended to be increased dramatically for extended training --batch_size=4096  # sets the batch size of data for training
+--input_size=150   # sets the number of previous samples to consider for each output sample of audio --split_data=3     # splits the input data by X amount to reduce RAM usage; trains the model on each split separately --max_epochs=1     # sets the number of epochs to train for; intended to be increased dramatically for extended training --batch_size=4096  # sets the batch size of data for training